mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 ## Selecting a fuzzing target

 The PDF reader I'm fuzz testing is called [xpdf](https://xpdfreader.com).
-I'd never seen it before, but it was an example in [a good fuzzing tutorial](https://github.com/antonio-morales/Fuzzing101) I found, so I'm sticking with it.

-xpdf is a PDF viewer, but it ships with a suite of PDF utilities.
+It's a PDF viewer, but it ships with a suite of PDF utilities.
 One of the utilities, `pdftotext` is an attractive fuzzing target because it's so simple.
 It has no GUI; it just accepts a PDF as input and produces plaintext as output.
 It still exercises xpdf's complex PDF parsing code, so if I find a bug in `pdftotext`, it means I've probably found a bug in the whole xpdf suite.

 ## Putting the Nix boilerplate in place